Uwe Seeler Fussball Park – Malente

 Amorim Sports’ infills deliver perfect density to avoid buoyancy and system migration and guarantees excellent energy absorption, avoiding player injury under fall.

-Cork is made of millions of airtight cells, divided by a gaseous mixture which allows it to be compressed to half its thickness without losing any flexibility, and to be decompressed to return to its original shape.
+Cork is composed of millions of airtight cells, each filled with a gaseous substance that allows it to be compressed to half its thickness without losing flexibility, then return to its original shape once decompressed.

 Cork infill application in the artificial turf pitch of Uwe Seeler Fussball Park.